spiral/docs/queue/scraper.md

   workers:
     command: "php app.php"

-    # increase number of workers for IO bound applications
+    # increase number of workers for IO-bound applications
     pool.numWorkers: 16
 ```

 ## Create Job Handler
-Now, let's write a simple job handler which will scan website, get the HTML content and jump by links util the specific
+Now, let's write a simple job handler which will scan the website, get the HTML content, and jump by links util the specific
-depth is reached.
+depth reached.
 All the content will be stored in `runtime` directory.

 > Create JobHandler via `php app.php create:job scrape`.
 We are not going to use CURL for simplicity.